Bailey-Web-Digital/DocSite/README.md

 ## How to Edit This Site

-* Do not fork this repository, except when issuing new platform versions:
+* Do not fork this repository, except when issuing new versions:
   * Master branch contains latest documentation.
   * Forked branches contain previous documentation versions.
 * Once you have a local copy, either: